 ● NRO (current/savings) account can also be opened by a foreign national of non-Indian origin visiting India, with funds remitted from outside India through banking channel or by sale of foreign exchange brought by him to India.
 The details of this facility are given in the FAQs on “Accounts opened by Foreign Nationals and Foreign Tourists” available on the RBI website.

 ● Loans to non-resident account holders and to third parties may be granted in Rupees by Authorized Dealer / bank against the security of fixed deposits subject to certain terms and conditions.

 B. Non-Resident (External) Rupee Account (NRE Account)

 ● NRE account may be in the form of savings, current, recurring or fixed deposit accounts.
-Such accounts can be opened only by the non-resident himself and not through the holder of the power of attorney.
+Such accounts can be opened only by the NRI (as defined under Regulation 2(vi) of Notification No. FEMA 5/2000-RB dated May 3, 2000) himself and not through the holder of the power of attorney.

 ● Account will be maintained in Indian Rupees.

 ● Balances held in the NRE account are freely repatriable.